graded-cs-resources/IB-Computer-Science-Notes/unit2/02_Private_Public_Static.md

 s.drawThis() // draws s again, now 10 lower!

 s.drawOne(10,10,10) // also works; you can call static methods
-                    // from specific objects, but it's weird
+                    // from instances, but it's weird
 ```

-Whenever you are making a new property or method in an object, you have to think about whether it should be static or instance, and whether it should be public or private.
-In java, you have to declare public or private for EVERY VARIABLE.
-In typescript, public is the default unless specified.
-In both languages, instance is the default but static must be declared.
+Whenever you are making a new property or method in an object, you have to think about whether it should be `static` or left as instance, and whether it should be `public` or `private`.
+In java, you have to declare `publi`c or `private` for EVERY VARIABLE.
+In typescript, `public` is the default unless specified.
+In both languages, instance is the default but `static` must be declared.